 Diamond Mesh Netting is extruded using counter-rotating dies.
 Joints are formed when two strands intersect or overlay each other forming a diamond pattern.
 Two distinct planes (known as flow channels in some applications) are created when the opposing strands overlap.
-Tooling and processing conditions can create diamond mesh nets with angles ranging from 40 degrees to 105 degrees.
+The overall thickness of the product is essentially twice the thickness of each strand.

 Square Mesh Netting is extruded using a circular oscillating die plate.
 Longitudinal strands are determined by the size of the holes around the circumference of the die plate.
 Cross strands are created when the die plate opens, creating an integral joint structure along the x and y plane.
+Cross strand thickness and spacing can be controlled in process to create square or rectangular apertures.
 Square mesh netting typically has one flat side created by the hot extruded mesh tube passing over a mandrel.

 Oriented Netting is produced in a secondary operation by heating and stretching extruded square mesh netting to create a lighter-weight material with higher strength to weight ratios.
 Bi-axial orientation typically "stretches" the original extrusion by 3 to 4 times the original width and length.